-Nesbitt Unit 1, completed in 1975, is 100 percent owned by Cleco Power.
+This unit was completed in 1975 and is 100 percent owned by Cleco Power.
 It is fueled by natural gas and can produce 440 megawatts.

-Rodemacher Unit 2, completed in 1982, is jointly owned by Cleco Power, Louisiana Energy and Power Authority and Lafayette Utilities System.
+This unit was completed in 1982 and is jointly owned by Cleco Power, Louisiana Energy and Power Authority and Lafayette Utilities System.
 Cleco Power owns 30 percent or 157 megawatts of the 523-megawatt generating unit.
 Rodemacher Unit 2 is fueled predominantly by coal from Wyoming.

-Madison Unit 3, 100 percent owned by Cleco Power, is the company's largest generating unit and was completed in 2010.
-It is among the cleanest solid-fuel units of its kind in the nation.
-The unit is key to Cleco Power's strategy to be self-sufficient in its power supply and increase fuel flexibility.
-It can use multiple solid fuels including biomass, coal and petroleum coke, a byproduct of the oil refining industry, to generate up to 641 net megawatts.
-The plant uses circulating fluidized-bed technology.
+This unit was completed in 2010 and is 100 percent owned by Cleco Power.
+It's the company's largest generating unit and is among the cleanest solid-fuel units of its kind in the nation.
+It can produce electricity using multiple types of solid fuel, including biomass, coal and petroleum coke, a byproduct of the oil refining industry, and produce up to 641 megawatts.

 Background Image: 8-1-2020 ACADIA POWER PARTNERS

 Acadia Power Station

 Background Image: Brame Energy Center